Frank Reicher

-Frank Reicher (born Franz Reichert; December 2, 1875 – January 19, 1965) was a German-born American actor, director and producer.
-He is best known for playing Captain Englehorn in the 1933 film King Kong.
+Frank Reicher (born Franz Reichert; December 2, 1875 – January 19, 1965) was a German-born American actor, director and producer, best known for playing Captain Englehorn in the 1933 monster film classic King Kong.

 Early life

 Reicher was born in Munich, Germany, the son of actor Emanuel Reichert.
 Reicher's parents divorced in 1881 and his mother died two years later while at Trieste.
 His half-sister, Hedwiga Reicher, would also become a Hollywood actor.
 His half-brother Ernst Reicher was popular as gentleman detective Stuart Webbs in the early German cinema of the 1910s.
 Frank Reicher immigrated to the States in 1899 and became a naturalized American citizen some twelve years later.